pachterlab/biophysics/docs/source/choose.rst

 Choose Your Tool
 ================

-Flowchart diagram to help choose tool to use
+See the flowchart below to find the tool that best fits your data.
+Click the tool boxes to see more details.

+.. raw:: html

+  <object data="_figures/choosetool.drawio.svg" type="image/svg+xml"></object>